-Methods: Patients with plasma triglycerides values lower than 60 mg/dL were collected into the first, lower than 100 mg/dL into the second, lower than 150 mg/dL into the third, lower than 200 mg/dL into the fourth, and 200 mg/dL and higher into the fifth groups.
+Methods: Patients with plasma triglycerides values lower than 60 mg/dL were collected into the first, lower than 100 mg/dL into the second, lower than 150 mg/dL into the third, lower than 200 mg/dL into the fourth, and 200 mg/dL and greater into the fifth groups.

-Results: The study included 669 cases (393 females), totally.
-Mean age increased just up to triglycerides value of 200 mg/dL, and there was an increase of triglycerides about 8.1 mg/dL for each year of aging up to this value.
-Male ratio increased parallel to the increased triglycerides, gradually (32.3% versus 50.0%, p<0.001).
-Body mass index (BMI) increased just up to plasma triglycerides of 150 mg/dL.
-Fasting plasma glucose, hypertension, diabetes mellitus, and chronic obstructive pulmonary disease increased parallel to the increased triglycerides, gradually.
-Whereas low density lipoproteins and white coat hypertension increased just up to plasma triglycerides of 200 mg/dL.
-Prevalence of smoking increased parallel to the increased triglycerides, gradually (16.9% versus 39.1%, p<0.001).
-Interestingly, the most significant increase of smoking was seen after the triglycerides value of 200 mg/dL, and there was no significant effect of aging or excess weight on these patients.
+Results: The study included 669 cases (393) females), totally.
+Mean age increased up to triglycerides value of 200 mg/dL, and there was an increase of triglycerides about 8.1 mg/dL for each year of aging.
+Male ratio increased parallel to increased triglycerides, gradually (32.3% versus 50.0%, p<0.001).
+Mean body mass indexes were 24.4, 27.0, 29.3, 29.9, and 30.1 kg/m2 in the five groups, respectively, and it was normal only in cases with the plasma triglycerides values of lower than 60 mg/dL.
+Fasting plasma glucose, hypertension, diabetes mellitus, smoking, and chronic obstructive pulmonary disease increased parallel to increased triglycerides, gradually, whereas low density lipoproteins and white coat hypertension increased just up to triglycerides value of 200 mg/dL.
+The greatest number of deteriorations (seven components, significantly) was observed just during passage from the first into the second groups.

 Conclusions: Plasma triglycerides may actually be some acute phase reactants indicating disseminated endothelial damage, inflammation, fibrosis, and eventual atherosclerosis all over the body.
-There may be some significant relationships between the plasma triglycerides and aging, BMI, and smoking, but smoking may be particularly important for plasma triglycerides values of 200 mg/dL and greater.
+There may be some significant relationships between plasma triglycerides and aging, excess weight, and smoking.
+The greatest number of deteriorations of components of metabolic syndrome were observed just above triglycerides value of 60 mg/dL.

-Key words: Smoking, triglycerides, acute phase reactant, chronic endothelial damage, accelerated atherosclerosis
+Key words: Triglycerides, acute phase reactants, smoking, excess weight, aging, chronic endothelial damage, accelerated atherosclerosis